 Magnifying glasses do not always make matters clearer.
 There has been much talk about American English, in terms ancestral.
 Researchers have analyzed speech sounds and “derived” them with particularity suggestive of Bernard Shaw’s PYGMALION.

 I have never pondered over any possibility to become my grandfather.
-Anyway, my grandfathers as well as grandmothers did not speak American, or actually any English, as far as I remember.
+Anyway, my grandfathers or grandmothers did not speak American, or actually any English, as far as I remember.

 My father spoke some English, but he said he had an accent.
 If I wanted a grammar book, he would buy it for me, same for note books and other stationery, but he would not teach me.